NEWS FOR SPRING 2020:

 - Surviving emergencies when out in the wild shooting your landscapes

-- Examples of iconic landscape photographers and how they approached their work and turned it into some or all
+- Examples of iconic landscape photographers, landscape artists, and how they approached their work and created the base we work from.

 We’ll likely do at least two weekend overnight field trips.
 One 3-day (Friday-Sunday) will be to Owens Valley to see and photograph the famous Alabama Hills, the waterfall at Whitney Portal, and include some night sky photography.
 The other field trip will be to the beautiful Yosemite National Park.
 That will be a 4-day trek.
 To help you plan for them I’ll give details early in the class.
 You will want to go on at least one of them although in the past most students have wanted to go on both.